wuxxin/machine-bootstrap/README.md

 + one or two disks (will be setup as mirror if two)
 + root on luks encrypted zfs / zfs mirror pool
 + efi and legacy bios boot compatible hybrid grub setup with grubenv support
++ ssh in initramdisk for remote unlock luks on system startup using dracut
-+ casper based recovery installation on boot partition
++ recovery system installation (casper based) on boot partition
     + unattended cloud-init boot via custom squashfs with ssh ready to login
     + buildin scripts to mount/unmount root and update recovery boot parameter
++ loging of recovery and target system installation on calling machine in directory ./log
 + optional
     + luks encrypted hibernate compatible swap for desktop installation
     + patched zfs-linux for overlay fs support on zfs (frankenstein=true)